SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_SRM_Function_Resources_Consistency.md

 - It checks for any inconsistencies in the DVE tables: states, names, linked resources, and elements.
 - It checks for duplicate names or IDs and other possible configuration issues.

-It shows the global errors and errors and warnings per element, listing the errors and warnings separately.
+It shows the global errors and the errors and warnings per element, listing the errors and warnings separately.

 This BPA test is included in the SRM Framework.
 You can [run it in System Center](xref:Running_BPA_tests) on the *Agents > BPA* tab.

 > [!NOTE]
 > The BPA can take over 30 seconds to run, depending on the scale of the system.

 ## Metadata

 - Name: SRM Function Resources Consistency
-- Description: Detects any inconsistencies between the resource objects and the [Generic DVE table] entries on the main element as well as duplicate names.
+- Description: Detects any inconsistencies between the resource objects and the [Generic DVE table] entries on the main element as well as other configuration issues.
 - Author: Skyline Communications
 - Default schedule: Daily